MEME-Phoenix/Autonomous-Driving-Cart-MEME/README.md

 <p align="center">
   <a href="#key-features">Key Features</a> •
   <a href="#how-to-use">How To Use</a> •
+  <a href="#blogs">Contributors & Blogs</a> •
   <a href="#references">References</a> •
-  <a href="#blogs">Blogs</a> •
   <a href="#license">License</a> •
   <a href="https://bit.ly/3lN3iEF">Notion</a> •
   <a href="https://github.com/MEME-Phoenix">GitHub</a>
 </p>

-## Key Features & File Description
+## Key Features
-- Object Detection with YOLOv5
-- Object Tracking with DeepSORT
+1. Object Tracking System with YOLOv5 & DeepSORT
-- Keyword Spotting: RNN model on word "미미야"
+2. Keyword Spotting: RNN model on word "미미야"
-- Realtime Location Track with LiDAR Sensor
+3. Realtime Location Track with LiDAR Sensor
-- Emergency Detection with ultrasonic Sensor
+4. Emergency Detection with ultrasonic Sensor
+5. Embedding System

 ## How To Use
+### 1. Object Tracking System with YOLOv5 & DeepSORT
+- Requirements
+Python 3.8 or later with all requirements.txt dependencies installed, including torch>=1.7.
+To install run:
+`pip install -U -r requirements.txt`

+- How to Use
 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
 From your command line:

 ```bash